TREEcg/specification/vocabulary.md

 Remaining number of items of this node plus its children.

 __Domain__: tree:Node
-__Range__: xsd:integer
+__Range__: xsd:integerxs

-#### tree:child
+#### tree:node

-The parent node has a child with a certain relation (defined by tree:relationToParentValue).
-If the order of the children is important, use an rdf:List instead of using the property multiple times.
+The URL to be derefenced when this relation cannot be pruned.

-__Domain__: tree:ChildRelation
+__Domain__: tree:Relation
 __Range__: tree:Node

 #### tree:value

-The contextual value of this node: may contain e.g., a WKT-string with the bound of a rectangle, may contain a string
+The contextual value of this node: may contain e.g., a WKT-string with the bound of a rectangle, may contain a string, an integer, or even link to another resource where clear comparison rules apply.

-__Domain__: tree:Node
+__Domain__: tree:Relation

 #### tree:zoom